2025 CASS/ASBOA Summer Learning Conference

 Lori Pritchard (she/her) is a proud Métis auntie, educator and leader whose family ancestry traces to the historic Red River Settlement (MB), and the Batoche, Duck Lake, St. Laurent Métis communities (SK).
 Lori’s paternal grandparents (Lawrence Pritchard & Verna Vandale) were grassroots organizers who contributed to advancing Métis rights and identity in Saskatchewan.
 Her maternal grandparents were first generation settlers from Ukraine.
 As a teacher, principal, and system leader, Lori has been rooted in purpose to support the holistic, lifelong learning needs of Indigenous students, Indigenous Education for all students, staff and families, and district level improvement for positive and lasting systemic change for more than 30 years.
 Lori is currently an Education Director in the Calgary Board of Education (CBE), carrying relational accountability guided by kinship for Indigenous Education, including Niitsitapi Learning Centre and Piitoayis Family School.
 As a member of the CBE senior leadership team, Lori walks alongside ally leaders to support the CBE’s shared responsibility to advance the TRC 94 Calls to Action with a focus on Education for ReconciliACTION.

 Dr. Dianne Roulson is a white settler of Icelandic and French roots and a grandmother to three wonderful girls.
 She was born in Treaty 7 near the confluence of the Bow and Elbow rivers.
 She had the privilege of working in public education for 34 years with the Calgary Board of Education (CBE) holding various portfolios in her role as Education Director including Indigenous education, curriculum & assessment, languages, and SOGI (sexual orientation and gender identity).
 She has worked closely with Indigenous Elders and Knowledge Keepers over time who opened their arms and hearts to her and shared many teachings.
 Because of their love and guidance, she continues to work in public education in her current role as a Leadership Consultant with the College of Alberta School Superintendents (CASS) to support success for Indigenous students and Indigenous education for the benefit of all students.
-Dianne is the course developer for this course and will support the facilitators throughout the course.
+Dianne is one of the course developers and will support the facilitators during the course.

 This course will provide the information and support to system education leadership teams to effectively implement a continuum of support and services model within their school authority.
 The participant will become involved in several interactive activities to understand their beliefs about education and educational practices, as well as their own limiting beliefs which prevent them from becoming their best selves.
 Participants will learn about the necessary attributes in the design of a continuum of supports and services, the essential elements, and the strategies, knowledge, and skills they will need to lead this work.